 Imperial County leaders have identified the need for an educated workforce as the single most important issue in the economic development of the county.
-For this reason, it is imperative to take a closer look at the local educational and career technical opportunities available for local residents and ensure they align with local industry needs.
+For this reason, it is imperative to take a closer look at the local educational and career technical opportunities available for residents.
 Residents of Imperial County have a variety of opportunities for post-secondary education.
-The three primary institutions of higher education are Imperial Valley College, San Diego State University, and University of Phoenix.
+The three primary institutions of higher education are Imperial Valley College, San

+Diego State University - Imperial Valley, and University of Phoenix.
 Through the availability of online education, residents can also complete degree programs with a number of online colleges throughout the nation.